 It may therefore be necessary to create separate Wills in the countries in which you own property.
 However, it’s very important that your new Wills abroad do not invalidate your English Wills.

-Our highly skilled legal team have experience across a vast range of different jurisdictions and can help you arrange your estate plan in both the UK and abroad so that any further Wills you make are valid and executable everywhere.
+Our highly skilled legal teams have experience across a range of different jurisdictions and can help you arrange your estate plan in both the UK and abroad so that any further Wills you make are valid and executable everywhere.

 Are English Wills valid abroad?

-It’s essential to consult a specialist lawyer to explain your options depending on the country in which you own assets to ensure your Wills are valid and respected across all relevant jurisdictions.
+It is essential to consult a specialist international inheritance lawyer to explain your options depending on the country in which you own assets and where you are resident to ensure your Wills are valid and respected across all relevant jurisdictions.

 Until relatively recently, most European countries would allow UK nationals to apply English probate laws to any property they own there.
 However, the treatment of Wills across Europe has changed dramatically in the past few years with the introduction of a piece of European Union legislation called the Brussels IV.